gitlabhq/gitlabhq/doc/ci/yaml/README.md

 ```

 All [nested includes](#nested-includes) will be executed in the scope of the target project,
-so it is possible to used local (relative to target project), project, remote
+so it is possible to use local (relative to target project), project, remote
 or template includes.

 #### `include:template`